collinbarrett/wp-vps-build-guide/README.md

     - `sudo ln -s /var/www/{myWPSiteName}/wp-content/plugins/wp-redis/object-cache.php /var/www/{myWPSiteName}/wp-content`
     - Verify redis is working by `redis-cli monitor` and refresh the webpage.
     - _via <a href="https://codeable.io/community/speed-up-wp-admin-redis-hhvm/" target="_blank">Codeable</a>_
-30. Configure FastCGI microcaching.
+27. Configure FastCGI microcaching.
     - Search the plugin repository for "nginx-helper" and install it.
     - Activate "nginx-helper"
     - In Settings->nginx-helper,
-        - Enable Purge
+        - Select "Enable Purge"
+        - Select "nginx Fastcgi cache"
-        - Select nginx Fastcgi cache
+        - Select "Delete local server cache files"
-        - Customize when Fastcgi cache should be purged
+        - Customize when the FastCGI cache should be purged
     - _via <a href="https://easyengine.io/wordpress-nginx/tutorials/single-site/fastcgi-cache-with-purging/" target="_blank">EasyEngine</a>_
-31. Configure ngx_pagespeed.
-    - Core filters are enabled by default, but further filter tweaking should be performed on a site-specific basis.
-    - Visit {myWPSiteUrl}/pagespeed to assist in optimization for your site.
-    - _via <a href="https://developers.google.com/speed/pagespeed/module/" target="_blank">Google PageSpeed Module</a>_
-32. Snapshot 7
+28. Snapshot 6

 ## Recommended Ongoing Maintenance
 - If the VPS is ever resized, the swap file should be resized.
 - Step 13 should be repeated whenever a new version of the kernel is installed.
-- Whenever nginx or ngx_pagespeed have a new release, repeat step 16. nginx will first need to be uninstalled (`sudo apt-get remove nginx`) before installing the newly compiled version.
 - MariaDB should be tuned on occasion for optimum performance.
 - Renew TLS certificate every 60 days via `./letsencrypt-auto certonly`.